 Mistake 4: Dehydration

 Sauna and float therapy induce mild dehydration.
 Inadequate rehydration impairs recovery and can elevate cortisol the next day.
-Drink 0.5–1 liter of electrolyte water within 2 hours of each session [PMID 28842124].
+Drink 0.5–1 liter of electrolyte water within 2 hours of each session.

 The Friendswood Advantage: Why Location Matters

-Dr. Swet Chaudhari provides physician oversight of the protocol.
+Dr. Swet Chaudhari advises on the protocol.
 Members can schedule a complimentary consult to assess baseline cortisol status and customize the weekly schedule.
 The facility also offers a comprehensive inflammation panel to track systemic improvements alongside cortisol metrics.

 Frequently Asked Questions